Matrix Stacks - Demo 19

 Therefore, to take the object’s world space coordinates and transform them into camera space, we need to do the inverse operations to the view stack.

-Unlike in the lambda stack demo, in which a new function was added to the top of the stack, without modifying any functions below it on the stack, with OpenGL matricies, each transformation, such as translate, rotate, and scale, actually destructively modifies the matrix at the top of the stack, as matricies can be premultiplied together for efficiency.
+Unlike in the lambda stack demo, in which a new function was added to the top of the stack, without modifying any functions below it on the stack, with OpenGL matrices, each transformation, such as translate, rotate, and scale, actually destructively modifies the matrix at the top of the stack, as matrices can be premultiplied together for efficiency.

 In linear algebra terms, the matrix multiplication takes place, but then the resulting values of the matrix replace the values of the matrix at the top of the stack.